djrollins/djrollins.github.io/_drafts/2016-09-30-sdl-on-windows.md

  */
 extern C_LINKAGE int SDL_main(int argc, char *argv[]);
 ```
-After detecting that we are compiling on Windows, the `SDL_main` header redefines the `main` symbols to `SDL_main` and defines a prototype for that function for the linker to sort out later.
+After detecting that we are compiling on Windows, the `SDL_main` header redefines the `main` symbol to `SDL_main` and declares a prototype for that function for the linker to sort out later.
 So as a result of including SDL.h, our `main` function has been renamed, which explains why the linker is complaining that it cannot find it.

 The comments suggest that SDL provides the entry point definition for us, so we should probably let the linker know where the SDL symbols are located.
-Adding `SDL2.lib` and `SDL2main.lib` as dependencies and providing the executable with `.dll`, we compile and run as expected once more.
+Adding `SDL2.lib` and `SDL2main.lib` as dependencies and providing the executable with the `.dll`, we compile and run as expected once more.
 Looking again at the call stack from the point of our `main` function we can see few extra function calls have been added.
 ```
 >	SDLmain.exe!SDL_main(...)
 Line 3	C
  	SDLmain.exe!main_utf8() Line 126	C